 Your choice on who to trust.

-PS: I also hate using Windows, an OS that makes me feel like I'm renting a computer I bought full-price.
+PS: I hate Windows, an OS that makes me feel like I'm renting a computer I bought full-price.
 Seriously, pay for ads.
 What the fuck.

 "atlas core" has a pretty simple meaning as a reference to one of my favorite games, Portal 2.
 In that game, there's a co-op mode, where 2 players can complete levels together (or not, and just mess around with stuff) (from experience, we mostly messed around).
 The characters, Atlas and P-body, all look like other entities in the game; Atlas looks like an Aperture Science core, whereas P-body looks like a turret.